bob448/dump-roblox-api/README.md

 The most helpful results returned by this script is `Class Names` and dumped `Classes`.

+# Before compiling:
+Make sure you have rust installed.
+That's all you need.

+# Compile:
+To compile, download the repository and run `cargo build -r` in the root of the repository.
+The executable will be in `target/release`.

 # Save to file:
 - Linux and Windows:
 `dump-roblox-api --some-options -abc > output.txt`